daisiesrpretty/about-me-yayayy/README.md

 Heya! call me daisy! orr... when im not kinning anyone in the moment Its either Temp/Stormy (and rose if you know me well!)

+you'll mostly see me with my partner yayyyaayyy hooray !!1!1 ❤️❤️❤️💕💕 only interact with me if you know us BOTH.

 I kin a lot..
 LOT- of roblox women. usually Nashatra and Daisy!
 (Molly if im in the mood) (mostly all my kins) and other fandom women - like hyuna n lime girl.
 (ALNST and LHG)

 but my main- my n1 kin is Daisy!!
 (TLG) I see me in her- quite the lot. i might make a kinsona !!